isomerpages/ogp-sync/_for-employees/Adding Recipient.md

 ### **Enter organisation code**
 ![Alt text for image on Isomer site](/images/guide/Enter%20code.png)

-*Note: You may skip this step if you received an invite link from your organisation.*
+***Note: Please skip this step if you have received an invite link from your organisation.***

-Key in the organisation code provided and tap or click **'Next'.** - Speak to your HR or manager to obtain your organisation code.
+Key in the organisation code provided and tap or click **'Next'.** - Speak to your manager or HR team to obtain your organisation code.
+For companies, this is typically your company's Unique Entity Number (**UEN**).

-If you are working with multiple organisations, please add and provide consent separately.
+If you are working with multiple organisations, please repeat this step to add and provide consent to each organisation separately.

 ### **Provide consent to share records**
 ![Alt text for image on Isomer site](/images/guide/Consent.png)

 A summary of the health records to be shared will be shown:
 * COVID-19 Vaccination status
-* ART Swab Results (up to 2 weeks)
+* ART and PCR Swab Results (up to 2 weeks)

 Tick the checkbox after reading through the page to acknowledge.